8 ET Station Components that Need Regular Maintenance

 #5 - Relative Humidity (RH) Chip

-An ET station may use an HMP50-ET, HMP60-ETS,or HMP60-ETR temperature/RH probe.
-All of these probes contain a pn 9598 replacement RH chip that should be replaced once a year.
-To replace the chip, follow these steps:
+An ET station may use an HMP50-ET, HMP60-ETS, or HMP60-ETR temperature/RH probe.
+RH readings tend to drift up over time, possibly giving readings greater than 100%.
+All of these probes contain a pn 9598 replacement RH chip that should be replaced every three years, or more often as needed.
+If you ever have a reading greater than 100%, you should replace the chip.
+You can replace the chip following these steps:

 1. Remove the two screws that hold the shield to the bottom of the crossarm, and gently lower the assembly.
 Set the screws aside.